jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 ```
 >>>ssc.start()
 ```
 Open a separate terminal window.
-Lets assume you have a simple file called words with the following content.
+Let's assume you have a simple file called `words` with the following content.
 ```
 hej
 kalle
 kula
 nisse
 Hello
 coloraDO
 DOrado
 eldorade
 gatrorade
 ```
-If you are on Spark only system copy the file to the `/tmp/datastreams` local directory.
+If you are on Spark only system copy the file to the `/tmp/datastreams` local directory using 'cp' as examplified below.
 ```
 $cp words /tmp/datastreams/
 ```